 Of course, it is beneficial to learn both needlecrafts – knitting and crochet.
 Though you can create similar projects using either crafting technique, the texture and look of the fabric will be different.

-Furthermore, there is nothing to compare with classic knit texture.
+Furthermore, there is nothing to compare with a classic knit texture.
 When you need soft and drapey fabric, knitting is the best.

 How long does it take to learn to crochet?